falue/elisas_synchronotron/README.md

 # Elisas Strange Case - Processing sketch

-By f.lüscher / fluescher.ch 2023 for Next Level Escape AG.
+By f.Lüscher / fluescher.ch 2023 for Next Level Escape AG.

 "AS IS" pi pa po etc.

-Main file.
-Run this with processing.org/download on mac/win/linux/raspberry pi.
+Run this with [processing](http://processing.org/download) or standalone when compiled on mac/win/linux/raspberry pi.

-When not on raspberry pi with GPIO pins and 4 connected rotary encoders, set GPIO_AVAILABLE to false and DEBUG to true. press 0-6 or arrow keys to change stages. esc to leave.
+When not on Raspberry Pi with GPIO pins and 4 connected rotary encoders, set `GPIO_AVAILABLE` to `false` and `DEBUG` to `true`.

+Press number keys 0-6 or arrow keys to change stages.
+`esc` to leave.

 ## STAGES
 ```